paradigmh2o/raster_reclass/README.md

 # raster_reclass
-Tool to reclassify raster values according to probabilistic remap table.

 This is an improved version of my raster reclassification (peppering) script.

 The underlying algorithm is identical to before.
 However, the overall architecture is totally different.
 Now it's a python module, and can be imported or run as a shell command.
 It's also significantly faster due to improved thread scheduling.